ilyakurdyukov/fpdoom/sdboot/README.md

-## SD card boot
+## SD card boot (SC6530/SC6531)

+* SD boot for UMS9117 in the [sdboot_t117](../sdboot_t117) directory.

 This is a small section that is added to the free space in the firmware.
-The code is executed when the phone is powered/rebooted, if one of the keys at positions (0,1), (1,0) or (1,1) is pressed and a FAT32 formatted SD card is inserted, then the binary `fpbin/fpmain.bin` is executed.
-The command line to the application is read from the file `fpbin/config.txt`.
+The code is executed when the phone is powered/rebooted, if one of the keys at positions (0,1), (1,0) or (1,1) is hold down.
+If a FAT32 formatted SD card is inserted, then the binary `fpbin/fpmain.bin` is executed.
+The command-line arguments for the application is read from the file `fpbin/config.txt`.
 This application can be either one of the games or a menu for selecting games (`fpmenu`).

 * The key for booting from USB is (0,0).
 The key positions are the intersections of traces on the PCB, not the physical buttons you see.